CAHLR/OATutor/README.md

 ## ProblemLayout

+- `HintSystem.js`: Expandable panel component to display all the hints.

+- `HintWrapper.js`: Expandable panel which says "View available hints".
+Contains `HintSystem`

+- `HintTextbox.js`: Textbox for scaffold types of hints with answers.

 - `Problem.js`: The "problem" component created in App.js.
 The component is initailized with a "problem" object as one of its props.
 It then creates a series of "ProblemCards" in `const parts` (currently keys for ProblemCard components are random values, should be UUIDs in the future).

 	The `answerMade` function is passed to each ProblemCard component and is called whenever an answer is submitted to a ProblemCard.
 This enables the Problem component to update the knowledge component variables after each answer and transition to the next problem after all answers are correct.